Chaindoc

 Acceptance criteria must be set in the SOW, not negotiated after delivery.
 For each deliverable, specify the measurable condition (performance threshold, format, review window) and the consequence of non-response (deemed acceptance after X business days).

 A change control clause isn't optional.
-Without one, every verbal request for extra work becomes an enforceable obligation you can't price or decline.
-The clause should require that all changes be submitted in writing and signed before work begins.
+Without one, every verbal request for extra work becomes an enforceable obligation you cannot price or decline.
+Require all changes in writing, signed before work begins.

 This is where the draft becomes a legally binding agreement.
-Use a secure eSignature platform — see our digital signature software buyer's guide for a detailed comparison — to apply compliant, cryptographically validated signatures.
-The platform should generate a certificate of completion — a tamper-evident record that captures each signer's identity, IP address, timestamp, and the document hash at signing.
+Use a secure eSignature service (see our digital signature software buyer's guide for a comparison) to apply compliant, cryptographically validated signatures.
+The service should generate a certificate of completion, a tamper-evident record that captures each signer's identity, IP address, timestamp, and the document hash at signing.

 • Every signatory receives the final executed SOW as an unalterable record.

 • Store it in a centralized system, not email.
-A centralized document management system prevents version confusion and makes retrieval for audits or disputes immediate.
+A central document repository prevents version confusion and makes retrieval for audits or disputes immediate.

-You can follow every template on the internet and still end up with a SOW that causes problems.
-The same mistakes show up again and again — not because people are careless, but because these traps are not obvious until you have been burned by them.
+You can follow every template online and still end up with a SOW that causes problems.
+The same mistakes show up again and again, not because people are careless, but because these traps are not obvious until you have been burned by them.

 Writing "develop a website" without specifying pages, features, browser support, or performance benchmarks gives the client unlimited room to expand expectations.
 Use a work breakdown structure (WBS) to decompose every deliverable into named tasks with measurable outputs.